CI-CMG/deep-sea-corals-exb/README.md

 Note that some of the custom widgets have their own dependencies that must be install via ```npm ci```.

-There is a [utils](utils) directory containing scripts used to prepare the DSCRTP database for use with the application
+There is a [utils](utils) directory containing scripts used to prepare the DSCRTP database for use with the application.

 ## CI/CD